Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-log.md

 references → packetery-module-forms
 references → packetery-module-dashboard
 references → packetery-module-views
+references → packetery-module-framework

-The module implements the logger interface of `packetery-core` and stores its record objects [VERIFY: src/Packetery/Module/Log/DbLogger.php#countRecords].
+The module implements the logger interface of `packetery-core` and stores its record objects [VERIFY: src/Packetery/Module/Log/DbLogger.php#add].
 It reaches the database through the wrapper of `packetery-module-root` [VERIFY: src/Packetery/Module/Log/Repository.php#save].
 The filter form comes from `packetery-module-forms`, and the page is a child of the dashboard page of `packetery-module-dashboard` [VERIFY: src/Packetery/Module/Log/Page.php#register].
-The links of the page use the URL builder of `packetery-module-views` [VERIFY: src/Packetery/Module/Log/Page.php#createLogListUrl].
+The page builds its own links with the query helpers of `packetery-module-framework` [VERIFY: src/Packetery/Module/Log/Page.php#createLogListUrl], and it uses the URL builder of `packetery-module-views` for the images of the page [VERIFY: src/Packetery/Module/Log/Page.php:174].

 ## packetery-module-log: known limitations